 At the start of the new millennium, Don got the bug to run for office, losing his first contest for Alachua County Commission in 2002 and working on other campaigns until he ran for mayor of Gainesville in 2010, losing by 42 votes in a runoff, and losing a city commission race the following year.

 Finished with politics and raising children by 2012, Don and Cindi decided to do the big downsize and got involved in Child Evangelism Fellowship (CEF), serving in a Good News Club at Idylwild Elementary.
 They got so excited about the opportunity to reach kids with the Gospel that they decided to become missionaries with CEF.
 Don sold his business and they moved to Homosassa to restart a chapter in Citrus and Hernando counties.
-The new chapter was a roaring success, is still operating, and the Marshes are back home in Gainesville!
+The new chapter was a roaring success, is still operating, and the Marshes have just moved to CHIEFLAND!